drips-network/gardener/services/README.md

 }
 ```
 * Authentication required (see [Local Development](#local-development-with-docker-compose) above)
-* `repo_url` must be prefixed with `https://`
+* `repo_url` — required — ⚠️ must be prefixed with `https://`
-* `force_url_refresh` requires the worker to fetch fresh package URLs from registries for the project's external dependencies, overriding any cached URLs for those packges
+* `force_url_refresh` — optional — if `true` (default is `false`), requires the worker to look up via package registries the repository URL of every external dependency in the project, and to overwrite those dependencies' URLs in the `package_url_cache` table
+* `drip_list_max_length` — optional — limits the maximum number of third-party GitHub-hosted dependencies in the final recommended Drip List.
+By default, it is set to 200.
+If set to some number below the total number of third-party GitHub-hosted dependencies of an analyzed project, the final list will be limited to that length, and the `split_percentage` values stored in the `drip_list_items` table (queried by the [Latest Results endpoint](#get-latest-results)) will be calculated such that the project's resulting limited set's `split_percentage` values sum to 100%

 **Response**:
 ```json